Event Dates

 Where to stay during Barcelona Gay Pride

-The following hotels are popular with visitors to the Eixample gay district in Barcelona.
+The following hotels are are in the Eixample gay district in Barcelona.
 All are close to the bars, clubs and city attractions:

 Hotel Cram, Axel Hotel, Hotel H10 Casanova, Catalonia Plaza.